data-abdul/ReCell_Linear-Regression/README.md

 ### Data Information:
 brand_name: Name of manufacturing brand
 os: OS on which the phone runs
-screen_size: Size of the screen in cm
+screen_size: Sizes of the screen in cm
 4g: Whether 4G is available or not
 5g: Whether 5G is available or not
 main_camera_mp: Resolution of the rear camera in megapixels